Nayak19navya/breast_cancer_detection/README.md

 # Breast Cancer Classification using DenseNet

 A web-based machine learning project for classifying breast cancer from ultrasound images using **DenseNet**.
-The system allows users to upload medical images through a web interface and get real-time predictions (benign / malignant).
+The system allows users to upload medical images through a web interface and get real-time predictions (benign / malignant/normal).

 ---